 DEVIL’S PEAK

-After a tour of BoKaap and some Butter Chicken I met up with a family friend who moved out year a while back.
-Its safe to say hes livng the dream but I think for most people who move to another country, home is always were you were brought up as a child.
+After a tour of BoKaap and some Butter Chicken, I met up with a family friend who moved out a while back.
+It’s safe to say he’s living the dream, but I think for most people who move to another country, home is always where you were brought up as a child.

-The adventures continue for my last full when myself and Ruben decided to take Vincente up to Lion’s Head for sunrise before my paragliding in the afternoon.
-Leaving the best till last Ruben and I took advantage of our last morning to climb Devil’s Peak, which was without doubt the most insane climb in Cape Town
+The adventures continue for my last full day, when Ruben and I decided to take Vincente up to Lion’s Head for sunrise before my paragliding in the afternoon.
+Leaving the best till last, Ruben and I took advantage of our last morning to climb Devil’s Peak, which was, without doubt, the most insane climb in Cape Town

 RATINGS….